 TGbe editor: Incorporate following definitions from 802.11‐2020 and revise as shown:

 access point (AP) reachability: An AP is reachable by a station (STA) if preauthentication messages can be exchanged between the STA and the target AP via the distribution system (DS).
+[10510] An AP MLD is reachable by a non-AP MLD if preauthentication messages can be exchanged between a STA affiliated with the non-AP MLD and an AP affiliated with the target AP MLD via the DS.

-association: The service used to establish a mapping between an access point (AP) or personal basic service set (PBSS) control point (PCP), and a station (STA) and enable STA invocation of the distribution system services (DSSs).
+association: The service used to establish a mapping between an access point (AP) or personal basic service set (PBSS) control point (PCP), and a station (STA) and enable STA invocation of the distribution system services (DSSs) [11083] or to establish a mapping between an access point (AP) multi-link device (MLD) and a non-AP MLD and enable non-AP MLD invocation of the DSSs.

-authentication: The service used to establish the identity of one station (STA) as a member of the set of STAs authorized to associate with another STA .
+authentication: The service used to establish the identity of one station (STA) as a member of the set of STAs authorized to associate with another STA [11082] or to establish the identify of one multi-link device (MLD) as a member of the set of MLDs authorized to associate with another MLD.

-basic service set (BSS) transition: Change of association by a station (STA) from one BSS to another BSS in the same extended service set (ESS).
+basic service set (BSS) transition: [10512] Movement of an association by a station (STA) or non-AP MLD from one BSS or AP MLD to another BSS or AP MLD in the same extended service set (ESS) that might involve transformation from STA to MLD or vice versa.
+See 4.5.3.2 (Mobility types).

-fast basic service set (BSS) transition: Change of association by a station (STA) from one BSS in one extended service set (ESS) to another BSS in the same ESS and that minimizes the amount of time that the data connectivity is lost between the STA and the distribution system (DS).
+fast basic service set (BSS) transition: [10512] A BSS transition that minimizes the amount of time that data connectivity to the distribution system (DS) is lost.

-multicast-group address: A medium access control (MAC) address associated by higher level convention with a group of logically related stations (STAs) .
+multicast-group address: A medium access control (MAC) address associated by higher level convention with a group of logically related stations (STAs) [10512] or non-AP MLDs.

-service set transition: A station (STA) movement from one basic service set (BSS) to another BSS, i.e., either a BSS transition or an extended service set (ESS) transition.
+service set transition: [10512]A change of association that is either a BSS transition or an extended service set (ESS) transition.

 TGbe editor: Add the following definition:

+[10511] MLD max idle period: A time period during which the access point (AP) multi-link device (MLD) does not disassociate a non-AP MLD due to nonreceipt of frames from any of the stations (STAs) affiliated with that non-AP MLD.

 3.2 Definitions specific to IEEE 802.11

 TGbe editor: Modify the following definitions and note as shown:

-reported access point (AP): An AP that is describedidentified in an element such as a Neighbor Report element or a Reduced Neighbor Report element or Basic Multi-Link element.
+[10184] reported access point (AP): An AP that is describedidentified in an element such as a Neighbor Report element, a Reduced Neighbor Report element, or Basic Multi-Link element.

-reporting access point (AP): An AP that is transmitting an element, such as a Neighbor Report element or a Reduced Neighbor Report element or Basic Multi-Link element, describing a reported AP.
+[10186] reporting access point (AP): An AP that is transmitting an element, such as a Neighbor Report element, a Reduced Neighbor Report element or Basic Multi-Link element, describing a reported AP or affiliated AP(s).

-wireless network management (WNM) sleep mode: An extended power save mode for non-access-pointnon-access point (non-AP) stations (STAs) and non-AP multi-link devices (MLDs) whereby a non-AP STA or STAs affiliated with a non-AP MLD need not listen for every delivery traffic indication map (DTIM) Beacon frame and does not perform group temporal key/integrity group temporal key/beacon integrity group temporal key (GTK/IGTK/BIGTK) updates.
+[10185] wireless network management (WNM) sleep mode: An extended power save mode for non-access-pointnon-access point (non-AP) stations (STAs) and non-AP multi-link devices (MLDs) whereby a non-AP STA or STAs affiliated with a non-AP MLD need not listen for every delivery traffic indication map (DTIM) Beacon frame and do not perform group temporal key/integrity group temporal key/beacon integrity group temporal key (GTK/IGTK/BIGTK) updates.

-multi-link operation (MLO): Operations between two multi-link devices (MLDs) as described in 35.3 (Multi-link operation).
+multi-link operation (MLO): [10188] Operations such as, but not limited to, discovery, authentication, link setup, and frame exchanges, between two multi-link devices (MLDs) as described in 35.3 (Multi-link operation).